meeshkan/udemy-tmnt-koopa/README.md

 ## How to use

-First, make sure that you have your Meeshkan API Key saved in a file called `.meeshkan/credentials` located in the root directory of this project.
+First, make sure that you have your Meeshkan API Key saved in a file called `.meeshkan/credentials` located in your **home** directory.
 To get your Meeshkan API key, sign up on [meeshkan.com](https://www.meeshkan.com) and check out the docs at [meeshkan.com/docs](https://www.meeshkan.com/docs).

 Then, run the following commands: